-Diabetes, all you need to know
+Diabetes, all you need to know in this 2024

 What is diabetes?

-Diabetes is a chronic (long-term) health condition that affects the way your body converts food into energy.
+Also called diabetes mellitus, is a chronic (long-term) health condition that affects the way your body converts food into energy.

 Your body breaks down most of the food you eat into sugar (glucose) and releases it into your bloodstream.
 When your blood sugar level rises, it tells your pancreas to release insulin.
 Insulin acts like a key to allow blood sugar to enter your body’s cells to use for energy.